L. Fletcher Prouty: Controversy

-He also claimed that the fall of the Berlin Wall was stage-managed by David Rockefeller to profit from “the rubles and the gold,” that he had personally seen a UFO, and that “the Churchill gang” murdered Franklin D. Roosevelt.
+He also claimed that the fall of the Berlin Wall was stage-managed by David Rockefeller to profit from "the rubles and the gold", that he had personally seen a UFO, and that "the Churchill gang" murdered Franklin D. Roosevelt.

 Alexander Butterfield

-On July 12, 1975, prior to closed-door questioning by the staff of the House Select Intelligence Committee, Prouty told reporters that Alexander Butterfield was a contact for the CIA at the White House.
+On July 12, 1975, prior to closed-door questioning by the staff of the House Select Intelligence Committee, Prouty told reporters that presidential aide Alexander Butterfield was a contact for the CIA at the White House.
 He said he had learned the information over four years earlier from E. Howard Hunt while doing work for the National League of Families.
-Prouty said that most federal government departments, including the Internal Revenue Service and the Treasury Department, had similar CIA contacts and that he assumed that former president Richard Nixon was aware of Butterfield's role.
-Senator Frank Church said the Senate Select Committee to Study Governmental Operations with Respect to Intelligence Activities had found no evidence that the CIA planted an undercover agent within the White House or other government agencies.
+Prouty said that most federal government departments, including the Internal Revenue Service and the Treasury Department, had similar CIA contacts, and that he assumed that former president Richard Nixon was aware of Butterfield's role.
+However, Senator Frank Church chair of the Senate Select Committee on Intelligence Activities, said the committee had found no evidence that the CIA planted an undercover agent within the White House or other government agencies.

 A few days later, Prouty partially walked back his comments in a telephone interview: "They may have told me the wrong name in order to cover up the real informer."
 In a telephone statement to UPI that same day, Butterfield called the allegations "wholly false and defamatory" and stated that he had never met nor seen Hunt and had just recently heard of Prouty.
 In an interview with CBS News from Eglin Air Force Base where he was serving his prison term for his involvement in the Watergate scandal, Hunt denied the allegation calling it an "unfortunate invention on Mr. Prouty's part."
 Also interviewed by CBS, Prouty again stated it was Hunt who told him about Butterfield.

-In a personal letter sent to Roger Feinman at CBS News Radio on July 14, 1975, Harold Weisberg expressed his belief that "the clear inference of the Prouty connection is that as a CIA man Butterfield pulled the plug on Nixon."
+In a personal letter sent to Roger Feinman at CBS News Radio on July 14, 1975, researcher Harold Weisberg expressed his belief that "the clear inference of the Prouty connection is that as a CIA man Butterfield pulled the plug on Nixon."

 On July 19, Church said that his committee found that there was "no scintilla of evidence" to support Prouty's allegations, and that his committee had ruled out the possibility that Butterfield served as a liaison officer for the CIA.
 Church also stated, "on close interrogation, Mr. Prouty is unable to substantiate his earlier statement and acknowledges this to be the case."